-As of 14 October 2018, the most popular routes in Wales are now operated by Transport for Wales.
+Since October 2018, the most popular routes in Wales have been operated by Transport for Wales.
 At Trainline, we'll show you Transport for Wales’ routes and services, and more importantly, how to book the best value fares for your journey.
 To find Transport for Wales tickets, simply start a search above, and we'll show you the best available journey times and prices.

 Transport for Wales has taken over all existing Arriva Trains Wales routes that serve train journeys within the country.
 Like Arriva Trains Wales, Transport for Wales will continue to link passengers in Wales to destinations in England including Crewe, Chester and Manchester Piccadilly.